 Queen Victoria School, Dunblane (Scotland)

-– Wendy Bellars, Head of Queen Victoria School, Dunblane
+– Donald Shaw, Headmaster of Queen Victoria School, Dunblane

 Co-educational and tri-Service

-Because tuition and boarding costs, uniform, books, stationery and most other items of school expenditure are met by the Ministry of Defence, the financial contribution asked of parents is very small; currently it is £1212 per annum.
-The contribution covers only non-essentials and helps to make boarding life more pleasant for the pupils; it allows us to provide newspapers and satellite TV in the houses, for example, as well as contributing towards the costs of transport for school outings.
+Because tuition and boarding costs, uniform, books, stationery and most other items of school expenditure are met by the MoD, the financial contribution asked of parents is very small; currently it is £1,403 per annum.
+The contribution covers only non-essentials and helps to make boarding life more pleasant for the pupils; it allows us to provide newspapers in the houses, for example, as well as contributing towards the costs of transport for school outings.
 Service benevolent funds are very supportive of the school, and can assist those families who are unable to meet some or all of the parental contribution.

 After children whose parents have been killed or injured in Service, priority in admissions is given to children whose parents are likely to be posted frequently during their child’s time at the school.
 We also try to allow siblings to attend QVS together.

-Academically, the school regularly achieves pass rates at Standard Grade and Higher, which are well above the Scottish National Averages.
+Academically, the school regularly achieves pass rates at National 5 and Higher which are well above the Scottish National Averages.
+Some Advanced Highers are offered in S6 and numbers are increasing with each year.

 The ceremonial aspects of school life are central to QVS, and marching as part of the school on one of our six Parade Sundays a year, and on Grand Day – the final day of the academic year – is one of the proudest moments of a Victorian’s life (as well as that of his or her parents)!
 The Pipes, Drums and Dancers of QVS are internationally renowned, having played at tattoos both at home and abroad, most recently in the Edinburgh International Military Tattoo and in Basel, Switzerland.

-Dunblane is on a main rail line to Glasgow and Edinburgh, and within easy driving distance of the majority of Forces bases in Scotland.
+Dunblane is on a main rail line to Glasgow and Edinburgh, and easily accessible by road.